pvcraven/web-development-class/source/semester_1/assignments/03_css/css.rst

   people's messes.
 * Make sure all the file names are lower case, and have no spaces.
 Underscores are ok.
 Go back and fix links to match the case.
+* Make sure the menu is there, at the top, and allows you to navigate between all the pages.
 * Add a little bit more content to the site of your own creation.
 Seriously.
   You'll be graded on this.
 Add 5 or more items of new content.
 An item might be a new paragraph, a new image, or something similar.